DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/08-deep-learning/homework.md

 ### Question 5

-What is the mean of validation loss for augmented model?
+What is the mean of validation loss for the model trained with augmentations?

 ### Question 6

-What is the standard deviation of validation accuracy for augmented model?
+What is the standard deviation of validation accuracy for the model trained with augmentations?

 ## Submit the results

-Submit your results here: **TODO**
+Submit your results here: https://forms.gle/AE9v22MFnXxB9gyZ8

 If your answer doesn't match options exactly, select the closest one.